 1. Narrow your focus to practicing 9.09 per mile or faster

-The race should always be the reward, the day you should be most relaxed, the most confident that a marathon under 4 hours is now evident.
+The race should always be the reward.
+In addition, the day you should be most relaxed and confident.

-You have done the necessary work so narrow your focus and bring it into that magic 9.09 per mile average pace.
+Remember, you have done the necessary work to sustain 9.09 per mile average pace.

-The more you practice running at or below that pace the better equipped you will be to see the race through in record time.
+The more you practice running at or below that pace the better equipped you will be.

 2. Long duration repetitions at 10-20 seconds below goal marathon race pace

 I continually use this tactic when preparing for longer distance races.

 So, if you want to know the quickest way on how to run a marathon under 4 hours, it is this.

 I talk a lot about the importance of long runs at or near goal marathon race pace.

 What also has to be done is running hard anaerobic workouts at pace below goal marathon race pace.